How it works for the buyer

 Once a sale has completed funds will transfer from the buyer escrow account to Global AVX escrow account and net funds will then be forwarded on to the seller.
 The sale will be deemed to be closed once full funds are received by Global AVX

 The fund approved bidding rule is simple, reliable and saves time

 Buyer ‘A’ is fund approved for €4 million.
 Listing number 123 is €2 million.
 Whilst this bid is in place (and yet to be accepted, rejected or outbid), Buyer A is now only fund approved for €2 million.

-This is to prevent a buyer from bidding on more listings than they are fund approved for.
+This is to prevent a buyer from bidding on more listings than they are fund verified for.

 Should Buyer ‘A’ be successful and his offer on listing 123 for €2 million be accepted, Buyer ‘A’ can now only make offers on listings up to the value of €2 million.
 If Buyer ‘A’ wants to add more funds to make more bids on aircraft, further fund approval will be required.

 Should a sale not complete, Buyer ‘A’ will be fund approved for €4 million, as if no bidding had occurred.
 Following confirmation from the escrow account provider, the seller of listing 123 will have the option to re-list the aircraft.

 The sale occurs through the currency of the Seller

 This is the default position of sales on Global AVX.
 However, it remains open to the seller to choose a different currency to conduct the sale.

 Each aircraft listed on the platform for sale must have valid and sufficient insurance.
 The buyer is responsible for insurance once the purchase is complete.
 Please note the terms of any previous policies and local regulations.
 Both sellers and buyers are advised to consult their relevant insurance policies/brokers in relation to the delivery of the aircraft once the sale has completed.